dansanduleac/pyd/examples/hello/readme.txt

-This example runs through many of the advanced features of Pyd.
+This is an example of a simple, one-function Python extension with Pyd.

 Execute the conventional distutils command
     python setup.py build